HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 about their own country?[^Historio-RdO-Serena-kmt4]

-[^Historio-RdO-Serena-kmt4]: On the other hand, there has been a few dozens protest attempts registered in the police system within the first six months after <span style="color:Beige">Serena</span>'s coronation; most of them failed to actualize, however, often due to internal coordination difficulties, such as the never-ending arguments about when and where to gather people;
+[^Historio-RdO-Serena-kmt4]: On the other hand, there has been a few dozens calls for protests circulating online and offline.
+  Most of them failed to materialize, either due to internal coordination difficulties (such as the never-ending arguments about when and where to gather people;
-  and by the time they finally made a decision, people have already moved on to other things the <span style="color:Beige">Queen</span> just announced/implemented.<br>
+  and by the time they finally made a decision, people have already moved on to other things the <span style="color:Beige">Queen</span> just announced/implemented.<br>) or because <span style="color:Beige">Serena</span> is really good at using her innocent and lively image to rally people to her cause.
+  Her new OCR app becomes really good at listening to people's concerns, explaining governments positions, and offer personalized consultations within months after its publication.
+  If that's doesn't work, they can always speak to the local government officials <span style="color:Beige">Serena</span> helpfully set up to offer face-to-face conversations.
-  Another example of the failed protests showed all major highways suffering several car accidents hours before the sceduled protest, resulting in most of the protesters failed to reach the site.
+  One counterexample where the protest did successfully reach the organization stage still ends up as cancelled, as the protesters failed to reach the protesting site due to all major highways suffering several car accidents hours before the sceduled protest.
   This happened right before <span style="color:Beige">Serena</span>
   declared her Free public transit policies, vowing to "fix the traffic", so people can always go wherever they want regardless of their social class.<br>
-  One of the few exceptions where the protest did occur in full force was the strike from the doctors and nurses a few weeks before the foundation of *OmniCentro*, despite them having higher salary than ever before;
+  Another notable example was the strike from the doctors and nurses a few weeks before the foundation of *OmniCentro*, demanding more pay despite them having higher salary than ever before;
   This eventually resulted in a local celebrity entered a near-permanent coma, as no hospital was available when she accidentally hit her head that day.